MAKING IT EASIER TO VOTE

 • Extending time to canvass (SB 298).
 Giving canvassers enough time to certify election results helps ensure that the process is honest, and the results are accurate.
 Senate Bill 298 expands the canvassing period from 14 to 21 days.

-• Extending official results submission timeframe (SB 299).
+• Extending tabulated results submission timeframe (SB 299).
 Every voter, regardless of political ideology, must be able to trust the execution and results of every election, every time.
-Senate Bill 299 extends the time local clerks have to submit their official results until noon the day after the election.
+Senate Bill 299 extends the time local clerks have to submit the tabulated results documentation until noon the day after the election.

 • Allowing for public posting of clerks (SB 306).
 The public deserves to know how their local clerk runs an election.
 Senate Bill 306 requires that the Secretary of State submit a report to the Legislature 45 days after the election detailing the names of each county, city, and township clerk who are not current with their training and continuing education, including workers the clerks are responsible for training, and that this information be posted on the Secretary of State website.